-In January 2015, as follow-up to its 2010 study, NASFAA again surveyed financial aid professionals at its member institutions in an effort to better understand how ongoing regulatory changes are affecting college financial aid offices.
-The 2015 NASFAA Administrative Burden Survey (published April 2015) revealed the widespread perception that the resource shortages felt by aid administrators are not short-term products of our economy, but rather permanent structural problems without foreseeable reprieve.
+As follow-up to studies it conducted in 2010 and 2015, NASFAA again surveyed financial aid professionals at its member institutions in an effort to better understand how ongoing regulatory changes are affecting college financial aid offices.
+The 2020 NASFAA Administrative Burden Survey (published May 2020) revealed the following key findings:

 If enacted, the recommendations would allow financial aid administrators to have more time to spend counseling students and to be in compliance with their administrative capability mandate.

 This report is an update to the work completed in NASFAA's 2015 Administrative Burden Survey Report and Findings from the 2010 NASFAA Administrative Burden Survey report.